1. Debunking some myths, and re-learning some basic facts:

 c.
 Sexual orientation and gender identity are hard-wired before birth.
 There is nothing you can do about it.
 This is long-settled science, no matter what your pastor says.

 d.
-Gender identity (transgender) disorders are now thought to be a true medical birth defect, and the evidence is strong
+Atypical gender identity (transgender) is now thought by some researchers to be a true medical birth defect, and evidence seems to support this view

 This is a copyrighted work - If you would like to be able to use this outline outside of what's permissible under Fair Use rules, please visit the Downloads page for details.